rughh/planning/.github/ISSUE_TEMPLATE/hosting.md

 ## When do you want to host us?
 {Date of the meetup} {Time of the meetup}

+## Is the location address still update to date?
+On our [website](https://hamburg.onruby.de/locations) we offer directions to the location.
+Please check if your address is still correct:
+[ ] Yes
+[ ] No (please comment the correct address below)

 ## What do you want to offer?
 [x] alcohol free beverages
 [ ] beer (optional)